A few minutes into your Outward Bound course, you may think, “I’m nervous. I’m excited. I hope people like me.”

 A few weeks into it, you may think, “I’m so proud of myself.
 I can’t believe how much I’ve transformed and how powerful I am.
 I’m not ready for this to end.”

-In my experience, the first few days of a wilderness expedition are somewhat shocking.
+In my experience, the first few days of an expedition are somewhat shocking.
 You’re thrown into a situation and are expected to level up every step of the way.
 My first time backpacking, I walked about 10 meters before the weight of my decision to live out of my backpack for a month hit me like a 45-pound cement block strapped to my shoulders.
 Despite how excited I was to start the journey, every choice—from choosing to show up at the trailhead that morning to the spoon I chose to pack—was clouded in doubt.

 By day three, my feet were torn up, the skin rubbed raw.
 I had blisters from my toes to my heels.
 I wanted to quit due to the discomfort.
 I told myself that I wasn’t cut out for this.
 Quitting seemed like the only option to allow my body to recover.
 That night, my crewmate looked down at my feet, then up at me, and said simply, “You have to take care of that.”
 And I couldn’t believe I hadn’t come to that conclusion on my own!
 I had to do something to help myself.